20 Best YouTube Channels for Back-end and Front-end Engineers

 Level of engineering: beginner-intermediate

 With over 200 Python projects, Tim is a back-end powerhouse that continues to break down complex topics into easy-to-understand series.
-His channel is a mother lode for those of you interested in game development and machine learning covering Python, JS, C++, and more.
+His channel is a mother lode for those of you interested in game development, machine learning, AI development, and modern full-stack applications covering Python, JS, C++, and more.

-Here’s the kicker though, you can also expect engaging 12-hour YouTube live streams, or join his Discord server to feel the true coding camaraderie with weekly challenges and a community that shares progress on their projects.
+Tim has significantly ramped up his content production, now focusing heavily on AI development, "vibe coding" tutorials, and practical career advice for developers.
+His recent content includes comprehensive tutorials on building AI agents, voice assistants, web scraping with AI, and full-stack applications.
+Here's the kicker though, you can also expect engaging live streams, or join his Discord server to feel the true coding camaraderie with weekly challenges and a community that shares progress on their projects.

 Popular videos to explore: